Data science

 Additional basic modules

-Additionally, other basic modules fit to this specialization and we recommended to complete some of them, if they (or equivalent modules) have not been completed in a previous bachelor’s programme.
+Additionally, other basic modules fit to this specialization and we recommend completing some of them, if they (or equivalent modules) have not been completed in a previous bachelor’s programme.
 The recommended basic modules include:

 Please see ZEuS for more details and the courses that are offered in the current or upcoming semester.